AzonInc/Doorman/docs/en/guide/getting-started.md

 :::

 ### 4. Ring the Doorbell
-After the outdoor stations are found, the LED will pulse green-turquoise **slowly** while the system waits for a doorbell press.
+After the outdoor stations are found, the LED will pulse green-turquoise **fast** while the system waits for a doorbell press.

 Press the doorbell button at your apartment or entrance.
 The system will save your indoor station's serial number and immediately attempt to identify the model.

 ### 5. Indoor Station Identification
-After pressing the doorbell, the LED will pulse green-turquoise again while the indoor station model is being identified.
+After pressing the doorbell, the LED will pulse green-turquoise **slowly** again while the indoor station model is being identified.

 ::: warning IDENTIFICATION FAILED
 If the model could not be identified, the LED will turn solid red for 3 seconds and setup mode will be disabled automatically.